cellravel/patog/README.md

 - [Training Courses_ babraham bioinformatics](https://www.bioinformatics.babraham.ac.uk/training.html)

 ### Feel free to contribute to this list by submitting a pull request or opening an issue with your suggestions.
 Happy learning!
+I hope this provide valuable resources for learning and staying up-to-date with the latest advancements in these fields.